[7 Ways] How to Format a BitLocker Drive with/Without Recovery Key?

 preview the scanned files

-• Finally, click Recover to restore your lost or deleted files from the BitLocker partition, and save them safely to your local disk or cloud storage.
+• Finally, click "Recover" to restore your lost files from the BitLocker drive and save them to your computer or cloud storage.

 start recovering the lost data